seyoungnam/seyoungnam.github.io/_k8s/02-service.md

 #   - we may want to automate TOC generation in the future using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
   - name: 1.
-Two core concepts
+How Kubernetes routes network traffic
     # if a section has subsections, you can add them as follows:
     # subsections:
     #   - name: Example Child Subsection 1
     #   - name: Example Child Subsection 2
   - name: 2.
-Containers vs Pods vs Nodes
+Routing traffic between Pods
   - name: 3.
-Running Pods with controllers
+Routing external traffic to Pods
-  - name: 4.
+  # - name: 4.
 Defining Deployments in application manifests
-  - name: 5.
+  # - name: 5.
 Working with applications in Pods
-  - name: 6.
+  # - name: 6.
 Understanding Kubernetes resource management

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.